1. The weather’s been terrible on both sides of the Atlantic for months. But why?

 A warmer ocean means more water evaporating into the atmosphere - so more rain.
 The Western Pacific has been abnormally warm for most of the decade; the area (particularly Indonesia and the eastern Indian Ocean) had much higher rainfall than normal throughout December and January - and it already rains an awful lot there.

-And that increased rainfall has a knock-on effect on the path of the jet stream.
+And this has a knock-on effect on the path of the jet stream.

-4. And that unusual rainfall in the West Pacific pushed the jet stream much further north than usual.
+4. That unusual rainfall in the West Pacific pushed the jet stream much further north than usual.

 And that meant the jet stream was suddenly pulling cold arctic air down across Canada and the USA - which is why it’s been so cold there.
 And this in turn helped to fuel a more powerful North Atlantic jet stream - one that was up to 30% stronger than normal.